Global Reporting Initiative (GRI) Index

 ---|---|---|

-GRI 405-1 | Diversity of governance bodies and employees | Below is data on the age diversity of our employees.
-For other employee diversity data and information, see our Diversity, Equity & Inclusion issue brief and the AT&T Diversity, Equity & Inclusion website.
-Percent <30 years old: 15% For Board of Directors information, see director tenure and diversity information in our most recent Proxy Statement. |
+Below is data on the age diversity of our employees.
+For other employee diversity data and information, see our Inclusion issue brief.
+Percent <30 years old: 13.69% For Board of Directors information, see director tenure and diversity information in our most recent Proxy Statement. |

-GRI 405-2 | Ratio of basic salary and remuneration of women to men | AT&T considers this information confidential and does not report.
-For information on our commitment to pay equity, see our Diversity, Equity & Inclusion issue brief. |
+AT&T considers this information confidential and does not report this ratio.
+For information on our commitment to pay equity, see our Inclusion issue brief. |

 GRI 418: Customer Privacy